-Another source behind the Critical process died could be the drivers that incorrectly use memory or the bad drivers.
+Another source behind the Critical process died could be the drivers that incorrectly use memory or bad drivers.
 Hence, it is pretty much necessary to trace out that all your drivers are maintained up to date.
 Therefore, update the latest drivers and see if you are done away with this specific BSOD error.

 4. Disable Sleep and Hibernate

-Step 1 – Begin this method by right-clicking on Start button and then click or hit the choice labeled as Power Options in the emerged menu.
+Step 1 – Begin this method by right-clicking on the Start button and then click or hit the choice labeled as Power Options in the emerged menu.

-Step 2 – In the resultant screen, look at the left flank where you will notice few links, but click or hit the link that is termed as Choose what the power button does.
+Step 2 – In the resultant screen, look at the left flank where you will notice a few links, but click or hit the link that is termed as Choose what the power button does.

 Step 3 – Click or hit the Change settings that are currently unavailable link.